TypiCMS/Base/readme.md

 ## Contributing

 Feel free to fork and make pull requests directly on the master branch!

-TypiCMS follows the [PSR-2](http://www.php-fig.org/psr/psr-2/) standard.
+TypiCMS coding style follows the "recommended" preset of StyleCI.
+See https://styleci.readme.io/docs/presets#recommended

 Thanks to [elvendor](https://github.com/elvendor) and [jekjek](https://github.com/jekjek) for their contributions!